-- In prokaryotes, the whole cytoplasm is considered as the prokaryotic protoplasm.
+- In prokaryotes, the whole cytoplasm is considered the prokaryotic protoplasm.

-- It is composed of polar substance (like water), micromolecules (like ions, inorganic salt, monosaccharides, amino acids etc.) and macromolecules (like proteins, lipids, nucleic acid, and polysaccharides).
+- It is composed of polar substances (like water), micromolecules (like ions, inorganic salt, monosaccharides, amino acids etc.) and macromolecules (like proteins, lipids, nucleic acid, and polysaccharides).

 - It contains all the organic and inorganic elements which are necessary for building up the new cells.